curityio/idsvr-docker/README.md

 # Image updates

-Since the base OS of the images can regularly be patched, the script `update-images.sh` is run every day to make sure that the images contain the latest security fixes.
+Since the base OS of the images can regularly be patched, the script `update-multiplatform-images.sh` is run every day to make sure that the images contain the latest security fixes.

 The script downloads the releases from Curity's release API, pulls the latest base OS images and rebuilds all the versions.
-If there is a change in the OS, the docker cache won't be used and the new images will be pushed to Docker hub.
+If there is a change in the OS, the docker cache won't be used and the new images will be pushed to Curity's Azure Container Registry.

-So, the tag of the form `<version>-<os>` always contains the latest, while the tag `<version>-<os>-<date>` is the image that was built that specific date (which is never updated).
+So, the tag of the form `<version>-<os>` always contains the latest built image.

+Also, the tag `<minor>-<os>`, i.e `9.0-ubuntu` is updated with a new patch version if that exists.
+So if `9.0.1` is released, the `9.0-<os>` tags will point to `9.0.1-<os>` tag and after that point only the latest patch for each minor version will be daily updated.

 # Building a single image